Pavan-1997/AWS_Lambda_Info/README.md

 At the heart of AWS Lambda are "Lambda functions."
 These are individual units of code that perform specific tasks.
 Think of them as small, single-purpose applications that run independently.

-Here's how Lambda functions fit into the serverless world:

 1. **Event-Driven Execution**: Lambda functions are triggered by events.
 An event could be anything, like a new file being uploaded to Amazon S3, a request hitting an API, or a specific time on the clock.
 When an event occurs, Lambda executes the corresponding function.

 2. **No Server Management**: As a developer, you don't need to worry about managing servers.
 AWS handles everything behind the scenes.
 You just upload your code, configure the trigger, and Lambda takes care of the rest.